MicrosoftDocs/cpp-docs/docs/build-insights/get-started-with-cpp-build-insights.md

 ### To download and install WPA

+NOTE: Windows 8 or above is required for installing the Windows Performance Analyzer.

-1. Browse to the Windows ADK Insider Preview [download page](https://www.microsoft.com/software-download/windowsinsiderpreviewADK).
+1. Browse to the Windows ADK Insider Preview [download page](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewADK).

 1. Download the Windows ADK Insider Preview.
 It's a disk image.